Clinic Practice Programs (LAW, CLA, CLAS) and Clinic Volunteer Program (CLA)

 Located in Sarnia, CLAS is a community legal clinic that provides legal assistance to low income residents of Sarnia and Lambton County.
 Students work in a variety of areas of law including: housing law for tenants, Ontario Works, Ontario Disability Support Program, Canada Pension Plan, Employment law, Human Rights and Criminal Injury Compensation, access to health and community care.
 For more information about CLAS, visit their Facebook page.

-CALL FOR APPLICATIONS: Community Legal Aid “CLA” Volunteers for Winter 2024 Term
+Community Legal Aid Volunteers for Winter 2025 Term

-Community Legal Aid is now recruiting 1st, 2nd, and 3rd year law students to apply for our volunteer caseworker positions for the Winter 2024 term!
+Community Legal Aid is now recruiting 1st, 2nd, and 3rd year law students to apply to volunteer for the Winter 2025 term!
 This is an exciting opportunity for you to work directly with live clients who require legal assistance on various matters.
-You will be working with your peers, under the close supervision of Review Counsel in the following areas of law: landlord/tenant, criminal law, employment law, consumer protection, elder abuse, family law summary advice and university academic and non-academic matters.
-Students will also have the opportunity to work in a systemic advocacy group preparing and presenting Public Legal Education workshops and systemic advocacy research projects.
+You will be working with your peers, under the close supervision of Review Counsel in all our practice areas.
+Students can also volunteer in our systemic advocacy group preparing and presenting Public Legal Education workshops and systemic advocacy research projects or as Intake Workers.
 CLA is a Student Legal Service Organization (“SLSO”) providing free legal advice and representation for University of Windsor undergraduate students and low-income residents of Windsor and Essex County.
 We are located at #200 - 443 Ouellette in downtown Windsor.
 There is a direct bus route to the university.
 Travel time is usually 15 minutes by bus and 10 minutes by car.

+CLA maintains a strict attendance policy to preserve our client’s legal interests.
+If a volunteer misses more than two (2) scheduled group meetings, they are subject to removal from the clinic.
 Our volunteers attend a mandatory two (2) hour group meeting once a week and devote 7 to 10 hours, as needed each week to their client files.
 Please find a full description of senior caseworker responsibilities on our website.
-Please find a full description of caseworker responsibilities is available on our website.
+Please find a full description of caseworker responsibilities is available on our website

 Please check out our CLA website for more information about the clinic.

 Please select all the group times that you are available for.
-Make sure that you allow for travel time to the clinic and please don’t choose group times if you are waitlisted for a course for the same time.
+Make sure that you allow for travel time to the clinic and please do not choose group times if you are waitlisted for a course for the same time.
+We are unable to accommodate any schedule changes once you are assigned to a group time.

 The Volunteer Commitment

-• Attending a weekly group meeting for 2 hours every week.
+• Attending a weekly group meeting for 2 hours every week in person at the clinic.

 • Attendance is mandatory and you will be expected to return to the clinic at other times during the week to fulfill the 7 to 10 hours that are required for CLA volunteers.